 Since $a_{g(k)} - s_{t} \ge s_{k-1}-s_1$, we know that are $t$ differences greater than the greatest difference in $S'$.
 As we could subtract in the opposite order, $S$ contains at least new differences.
-Thus $S+S$ has at most $k+1$ more sums than $S'+S'$ but $S-S$ has at least $k+1$ more differences compared to $S'-S'$.
-Since $S'$ is not an MSTD set, we see that $S$ is not an MSTD set. \end{proof}
+Thus $S+S$ has at most $k$ more sums than $S'+S'$ but $S-S$ has at least $k$ more differences compared to $S'-S'$.
+Since $S'$ is not a sum-dominant set, we see that $S$ is not a sum-dominant set. \end{proof}